 District Road Policing

-All Police districts are staffed with a road policing manager and a number of specialist road policing groups including Strategic Traffic Units, Highway Patrol, Impairment Prevention Teams, and Serious Crash Units – which investigate every serious or fatal road crash thoroughly and impartially to ensure all causative factors are identified.
+All Police districts are staffed with Road Policing Teams and other specialist road policing groups including Highway Patrol, Impairment Prevention Teams, and Serious Crash Units all dedicated to keeping our roads safe.

 Commercial Vehicle Safety Team - CVST

-This nationally managed team (formerly the Commercial Vehicle Investigation Unit) is responsible for monitoring all areas of the commercial vehicle industry, including trucks, buses, taxis, couriers, mobile cranes, and mobile homes.
+This nationally managed team is responsible for monitoring all areas of the commercial vehicle industry, including trucks, buses, taxis, couriers, mobile cranes, and mobile homes.
 For more information, check out the Commercial Vehicle Safety Team - CVST web page.

 Police Infringement Bureau